ArmanTheParman/Parmanode/README.md

 Easier way - coming soon.

-Surest way - Run this command in terminal:
+Surest way - In terminal, navige to anywhere but the home directory and run this command:

                 git clone http://github.com/armantheparman/parmanode.git
         or
                 git clone git@github.com:armantheparman/parmanode.git

 It will download a directory called "parmanode" to your working directory.
 Then cd parmanode, to change into that directory.
 Then type './run_parmanode.sh'

+Note that you may get a fingerprint error by the terminal when you run the git clone command; that's ok, it's safe to proceed.

 ## INSTRUCTIONS TO UPGRADE